Self

 Some days will be more productive than others.
 It also depends on how one defines “productive.”
 This is important.

-Do you ever wonder why there seem to be a plethora of superhero movies coming out lately in society?
-Hint: It’s not a real phenomenon to be a superhero.
-It's a reflection of our desire to work on being our best selves, to do better than we did the day before, and to show up for ourselves every day.
+Do you ever wonder why there seems to be a plethora of superhero movies coming out lately in society?
+Hint: It’s not a phenomenon to be a superhero.
+It reflects our desire to work on being our best selves, to do better than we did the day before, and to show up for ourselves every day.

 3. We take time off.

-We know that sometimes, it’s okay to use a sick or vacation day!
-Really, the meeting or presentation can wait.
-The show will go on without you and you can’t be there to witness every moment of everyone else’s life.
+We know it’s OK to use a sick or vacation day!
+The meeting or presentation can wait.
+The show will go on without you — and you can’t be there to witness every moment of everyone else’s life.

-As far as work productivity goes, burning both ends of the lamp only ends up hurting you in the end.
-Not only are you not able to function productively when you are sleep deprived, hungry, or ill, but you’re actually hurting your ability to do your best work and recover from being sick.
+As for work productivity, burning both ends of the lamp only hurts you.
+Not only are you not able to function productively when you are sleep-deprived, hungry, or ill, but you’re hurting your ability to do your best work and recover from being sick.

 Listen to your body and your mind!
 It is counter-cultural to force ourselves to do nothing, but sometimes it is the best thing we could do for ourselves.
-We take “rest days” off from the gym and the mind is no different.
+We take rest days from the gym, and the mind is no different.

 4. We readjust our expectations and goals.

-When saddled with a never-ending to-do list, strong women stop and think: Are we being realistic in terms of what we are trying to accomplish?
+When saddled with a never-ending to-do list, strong women stop and think: Are we being realistic about what we are trying to accomplish?

-Setting goals is important, but setting goals that are realistic is also important.
-You are much more apt to be productive if you are being successful at the goals you set for yourself along the way (short term) than if you only try to make long-term goals.
+Setting goals is important, but setting realistic goals is crucial.
+You are much more apt to be productive if you are successful at the goals you set for yourself along the way (short term) than if you only try to make long-term goals.

-You might just give up if you aren’t willing to be that patient (and, most people aren’t).
-Setting daily goals can be much more efficient than setting yearly goals, simply because they are easier to measure and keep track of.
+You might give up if you aren’t willing to be that patient (most people aren’t).
+Daily goals can be more efficient than yearly goals because they are easier to measure and keep track of.

-5. We let go of other people’s voices trying to tell us how to thrive.
+5. We let go of other people’s voices and find answers within.

 How do you talk to yourself?
 What is the tone like of your inner self?
 Are you critical, or do you cut yourself some slack?
-Strong women know that showing ourselves loving compassion is crucial to being able to not only survive, but also thrive.
-And letting go of others' expectations can help.
+Strong women know showing love and understanding is crucial to surviving and thriving.
+Letting go of others' expectations can help.

-Ultimately, it is important to realize that life is not going to come at us in the same fashion we would always like it to.
-The pace of today’s world and current events seems to be moving faster than ever before; but if we are able to celebrate our small successes and have fun along the way despite the pressures we face, then we will be all the more equipped to live life in a manner that agrees with us.
+Ultimately, it is vital to realize life doesn't come at us in the same fashion we would always like it to.
+The pace of today’s world and current events seems to be moving faster than ever, but if we can celebrate our small successes and have fun along the way despite the pressures we face, then we will be all the more equipped to live life in a manner that agrees with us.

 RELATED: 4 Signs That Your Body Needs You To Deal With Your Stress & Anxiety ASAP